-- In partnership with local indigenous groups, ACT completed ethnographic and land-use mapping for over 70 million acres of Amazonian rainforest lands.
-Doing so has laid the groundwork for the eventual protection of those lands by providing the basis for forest management plans designed by the very people who inhabit them, with 38 million of those acres already better monitored against illegal incursions.
+- In partnership with local indigenous groups, completed ethnographic and land use mapping of more than 70 million acres of Amazon rainforest lands, laying the groundwork for forest management plans and improved protection, and improving monitoring on 38 million of those acres to date.

 - Trained more than 125 indigenous persons as park guards with technical and communications skills to enable their communities to work with state and national government in land management.

 - Facilitated national registration of 30 indigenous associations in three countries.

 - Worked with the government of Colombia to expand Chiribiquete National Park from 12,990 to 27,808 square kilometers, making it one of the biggest protected areas in the Amazon, including areas inhabited by two voluntarily isolated tribes potentially at risk from oil exploration and mining.